 Students may file a Petition for Exception for a medical leave of absence when there is appropriate evidence the student was unable to attend classes for an extended period of time to maintain Catalog Rights, as stated in the Catalog Rights Policy published in the school catalog.
-Students should contact the Registrar's Office at 714.992.9502 to file a petition within one year of leaving the last term they were in continuous enrollment.
+Students should contact the Director of Admission and Records at 714.992.9502 to file a petition within one year of leaving the last term they were in continuous enrollment.
 The petition will be reviewed and considered for approval based solely upon the following:

-Documentation on the student's inability to attend during the terms in which the student was not in attendance is required.
+Documentation is required to show the student's inability to attend during the terms in which the student was not in attendance.
 Appropriate evidence should include, but not limited to, physician recommendations or other supporting documentation that is dated and on official organization letterhead.

-A student who withdraws due to an approved medical leave will receive a NG (Not Graded) notation on their academic transcript for any classes that they were unable to complete due to medical leave.
+A student who withdraws due to an approved Medical Leave of Absence will receive a NG (Not Graded) notation on their academic transcript for any classes that they were unable to complete due to medical leave.
 Any outstanding fees or tuition associated with the course will remain due and payable.